 Careers in Science

-For students interested in the study of living organisms there are 5 major programs to choose from, General Biology, Animal biology, Ecology and Environmental Biology, Cellular, Molecular and Microbial Biology and Chemical Biology.
-You will experience a great deal on hands on learning and opportunities for research.
+For students interested in the study of living organisms there are five major programs to choose from: general biology, animal biology, ecology and environmental biology, cellular, molecular and microbial biology and chemical biology.
+You will experience hands-on learning and opportunities for research.

-Graduates have gone on to successful careers in medicine, veterinary medicine, medical genetics, university, elementary and high school teaching, dentistry, wildlife biology, physiotherapy, pharmacy, biotechnology, chiropractic, optometry, microbiology, conservation and land management, marine biology, toxicology, bioengineering, molecular biology and more.
+Graduates have successful careers in medicine, veterinary medicine, medical genetics, university, elementary and high school teaching, dentistry, wildlife biology, physiotherapy, pharmacy, biotechnology, chiropractic, optometry, microbiology, conservation and land management, marine biology, toxicology, bioengineering, molecular biology and more.

 Chemistry

-Chemistry is the basic science concerned with the structure and behaviour of atoms (elements); the composition and properties of compounds; the reactions that occur between substances and the resultant energy exchange and the laws that unite these phenomena into a comprehensive system.
-A knowledge of chemistry is required for all fields of scientific endeavour since chemistry is everywhere and affects every aspect of our lives, the water we drink, the air we breathe, the energy we use and the new materials that we use in our modern world.
+Chemistry is the basic science concerned with the structure and behaviour of atoms (elements), the composition and properties of compounds, the reactions that occur between substances and the resultant energy exchange and the laws that unite these phenomena into a system.

 Geology